patrickodacre/odin-space-shooter/guides/part-003-move-player.md

 ```

-`clamp()` returns the given value provided it is between the given min and max arguments; otherwise, it will return the min or the max value provided.
+`clamp()` returns the given value if it is between the given min and max arguments; otherwise, it will return the min or the max value as appropriate.

-In other games I've used a combination of `min()` and `max()` that work well for basic collision detection, but for now `clamp()` does a good job.

 ## SDL.RenderCopy()

 Once we're done updating the player position, it is time to render that player to the window.
 Keep in mind that we're not displaying the updated player position, yet.
-We're rendering the image in the background, drawing the scene that will be displayed when we next call `SDL.RenderPresent()`.
+We're rendering the image in the background / to the `back buffer`.
+The `back buffer` is flipped to the visible `front buffer` when we next call `SDL.RenderPresent()`.

 ## Odin Highlights